NeutronFramework/Neutron/README.md

 # Prerequisite Windows
 - Node js, install it from https://nodejs.org/en or use NVM (Node Version Manager) to easily install and manage multiple nodejs installations https://github.com/coreybutler/nvm-windows
 - Dotnet SDK, use the version you want to target, this framework support .Net 7, and 8 https://dotnet.microsoft.com/en-us/
-- Enable Loopback, you need to enable the Loopback to make webview works on windows, run `CheckNetIsolation LoopbackExempt -a -n="Microsoft.win32webviewhost_cw5n1h2txyewy"` with elevated permission powershell, your user of your application also need to do that, it's recommended to use an installer when distributing your application so you can enable Loopback in the installation script
+- Enable Loopback, you need to enable the Loopback to make webview works on windows, run `CheckNetIsolation LoopbackExempt -a -n="Microsoft.win32webviewhost_cw5n1h2txyewy"` with an elevated permission powershell, your user of your application also need to do that, it's recommended to use an installer when distributing your application so you can enable loopback in the installation script

 # Prerequisite Linux
 - Node js, install it from https://nodejs.org/en or use NVM (Node Version Manager) to easily install and manage multiple nodejs installations https://github.com/nvm-sh/nvm